pal03377/master-thesis/thesis.typ

   *Module Independence*
   A failure in one module should not impact the functionality of other modules, with auto-recovery mechanisms in place to restore functionality within 1 minute.
 ] <nfrModuleIndependence>

-*Documentation*
-#nfr[
-  *User Documentation*
-  A user manual covering at least 95% of system functionalities should be available and updated within one month of any major system changes.
-] <nfrUserDocumentation>
-#nfr[
-  *Developer's Guide*
-  A developer's guide should be available online and should include system architecture diagrams, database schemas, and module development guidelines.
-] <nfrDevelopersGuide>

 == System Models